 Sizing of Ozone Equipment

-– ozone demand (via water sample analysis) ozone dosage
+- Water quality and Ozone demand (via water sample analysis)

 Iron 0.14 to 0.50 mg/l

-The amount of ozone required is affected by ozone demand in the water.
-Hence, contaminants in the water will consume ozone and affect the dosage level in the water.
-The ozone dosage required per mg/liter of contaminant is as follows – this figure must be added to the target dosage to ensure there is enough ozone to be effective:
+The ozone dosage required per mg/litre of contaminant is as follows – this figure must be added to the target dosage to ensure there is enough ozone to be effective:

 There is a large range of applications requiring different dosages.